 Each of these methods has its own strengths and best practices, but there is a lot of specificity in terms of what works best for each brand.
-Your goal will normally be increasing add to carts and purchases while lowering friction, and you should test different algorithms against each other to see which type of recommendations perform best.
+Your goal will normally be increasing add to carts and purchases while lowering friction, and you should test different algorithms against each other to see which type of product recommendations perform best.
 Create a campaign comparing two or more algorithms against each other to see how customers respond.
-You should also consider how many items to show, and how many recommendations modules to include on each page.
+You should also consider how many items to show, and how many product recommendations modules to include on each page.

 It’s easy to fall into the habit of thinking of product recommendations as a standalone feature, but really, they also function just like any other design element on your site.
 With that in mind, when you implement them you should test their layout and positioning just as you would with something like your product detail images.
 There are a few fundamental factors to consider:

 - How big or small should they be?
-Some brands find that making recommendations too large actually distracts shoppers, while others find if they’re too small they go unnoticed.
+Some brands find that making product recommendations too large actually distracts shoppers, while others find if they’re too small they go unnoticed.

 - How much information should they include?
-Do you want customers to add to cart directly from the recommendation, or should they go to another product detail page?
+Do you want customers to add to cart directly from the product recommendation, or should they go to another product detail page?